Want to change your living space a bit? These simple interior design tips from the pros can help!

 - Texture – the touch me, feel me of what’s in your room

-If you’re not sure what these mean in practical terms, never fear: we’ve consolidated those 5 simple professional interior design tips into easy-to-follow advice to help transform your space economically and fairly quickly.
+So what does that mean in practical terms?
+What kind of furniture should you buy?
+Wall art?
+Paint?
+Never fear: we’ve consolidated those 5 simple professional interior design tips into easy-to-follow advice to help transform your space economically and fairly quickly.

 5 Simple Pro Interior Design Tips To Change Your Space

 1. Mass: Organisation with impact

 Having many objects in a room can be exhausting on the eye.
 Clutter also affects us mentally.
 According to WebMD, “Clutter is bad for your physical and mental health…(it) can be a physical manifestation of mental health issues.”

 The solution?
 Pack up your stuff in chic cupboards and shelving.
 Built in is best if you have the space and budget, but if not, opt for units that match the rest of your decor, or re-paint whatever you find to do so – follow these simple painting tips, and it’s easier than you think!

 A room doesn’t feel quite right if it’s too crowded (see point 1) – or if there are lots of empty, unused spaces.
 Whether you’re a minimalist at heart or not, you can add to your space with a very basic object that cleans your air, doesn’t cost much, and lends a touch of elegance to your home: plants.
 If you haven’t got green fingers, consider arranging cut flowers every week or so, or buy plants that are simple to care for, such as snake plants or spider plants.
 Ensure you consider the light and humidity in a room before making a purchase – the plant won’t thrive unless it’s living in the right environment.

 Image credits below: Verandah Magazine Andrew Brown Interiors and The Decorista